French Stage 3

 The total number of study hours for this module is 150 hours, in line with undergraduate university modules.
 This includes class meetings, assessment preparation and self-directed study in line with guidance from the course lecturer.

-John is currently in the final stages of his PhD research on French-language literature from Rwanda.
-He previously taught French and German in secondary schools and has been teaching both these languages as well as undergraduate cultural modules here at University of Liverpool since 2018.
-John has lived, worked and studied in both France and Germany and has a passion for the language of both countries as well as the cultures of the areas in which they are spoken.
+John completed his PhD at the University of Liverpool in early 2024.
+A specialist in Belgian colonialism in Africa and cultural production about the 1994 genocide against the Tutsi in Rwanda, he has held the position of Research Fellow in Francophone African Studies at the University of St Andrews since March 2024.
+Having previously been a French and German teacher in secondary schools, John taught both these languages alongside undergraduate cultural modules at the University of Liverpool from 2018 to 2024.
+John has lived, worked and studied in both France and Germany and has a passion for the language of both countries as well as a deep interest in the history and cultures of the areas in which they are spoken.

 Visit our fee bands page to see which fee applies to you.